CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 In this lab, you have accomplished the following:
 -   Provisioned an Azure OpenAI resource.
--   Deployed an Azure OpenAI model within the Azure OpenAI studio
+-   Deployed an Azure OpenAI model within the Azure OpenAI Studio.
 -   Used the chat playground to utilize the functionalities of prompts, parameters, and code generation

 ### You have successfully completed the lab.
 Click Next >> to move on to the next set of exercises.